playground-rnd/toy-robot/README.md

 - Run `node .` from the root project directory.
 Use standard input to enter commands.
 - Alternatively, Run `node . -d` to run the application in debug mode.
 This will print error message when invalid command/move is entered.

+## Test data

+- PLACE 0,0,NORTH
+- MOVE
+- REPORT

 ## Script

-- npm test - execute tests
+- npm test - Execute tests

 ## Assumption